-<Esc> key to return to the text mode.
+Let us assume that this solution seems to be satisfactory, so look at the details.
+Press <Esc> key to return to the text mode.
 Now we can find that for such production 9 persons are required.
 It is too many for us so we try to reduce the employment.
-We can introduce the Workers to the set of objectives by modifying status of the row.
+We can introduce the Workers to the set of objectives by modifying status of the row (minimize).
 Observe that after this operation all numbers in utopia, nadir and value columns were marked with dark color.
 It means that they do not correspond to the current problem and result.
-For the new problem we want to calculate the neutral solution so we use function key <F8>.
+For the new problem we want to calculate the neutral solution so we use function key <F6>.
 But it is necessary to calculate utopia and nadir points first!
 Do not worry about it, the program remembers such dependencies and will do it for you automatically.